Mentoring Program

 We envision the following types of interactions between the student and the mentor to take place at the ASB meeting:

-• The student will contact the mentor to begin communicating about meeting at the conference.
+• The student will contact the mentor to begin communicating about meeting at the meeting.

 • The mentor will introduce the student to colleagues and help the student establish a professional network.